Fishmasters.com

 26. Laurel Lake

 Laurel Lake is a quiet, small lake in New York that gives anglers a peaceful spot to fish without much boat traffic.
 It’s home to largemouth bass, bluegill, pumpkinseed, and yellow perch.
 With easy shoreline access, it’s a good choice for bank fishing or taking out a kayak or canoe.
 The shallow water and weedy edges create great hiding spots for bass and panfish, making light tackle and simple setups a smart choice here.
-Though it’s not a large lake, Laurel Lake offers steady action and is a nice option for families or anyone wanting a laid-back fishing day.
+Though it’s not a large lake, Laurel Lake offers steady action and is a nice option for anyone wanting a laid-back fishing day.

-25. Upper Saranac Lake
+25. Otisco Lake

 24. Cuba Lake